Employee well-being

 Our global mental wellness offerings include:

-• Educational sessions related to stress, emotional health, gratitude, nutrition/healthy cooking, preventing burnout and other well-being topics.
+• educational sessions related to stress, emotional health, gratitude, nutrition/healthy cooking, preventing burnout and other well-being topics and

-• Training and resources to enable people leaders to have discussions around revisiting work priorities to ensure a manageable workload and to proactively address the risk of burnout
+• training and resources to enable people leaders to have discussions around helping to ensure a manageable workload and to proactively address the risk of burnout.

 Regional mental wellness offerings include:

-• Flexible work options to allow employees to choose where, when and how they work, including hybrid working arrangements, part-time and temporary work abroad in some regions.
+• flexible work options to offer employees flexibility in how and where we work, including hybrid working arrangements, part-time and temporary work abroad in some regions,

-• Access to virtual health care and other on-demand services, including online cognitive behavioural therapy and virtual live therapy.
+• access to virtual health care and other on-demand services, including online cognitive behavioural therapy and virtual live therapy and

 When it comes to health and family benefits, one size does not fit all.
-Across our regions, we seek to continuously ensure our benefits support our employees and/or families, irrespective of identity or definition.
+Across our regions, we seek to continuously ensure our benefits support the well-being of our employees and/or families, irrespective of identity or definition.

 In terms of physical workplace safety, we continue to drive a range of safety initiatives to prevent accidents and reduce the risk of injury.
 These practices include:

-• ISO 45001:2018 certification (Sun Life Global Solutions India), an internationally-recognized framework for managing occupational health and safety risks
+• ISO 45001:2018 certification (Sun Life Global Solutions India and Sun Life Philippines), an internationally-recognized framework for managing occupational health and safety risks.

 We continue to foster workplace health and safety which includes: